 Now, there's something I noticed using these websites when I was in certain countries: depending on which country you're in, you may not be able to search for people who are abroad.

-On dating websites, you usually have to choose a location to start finding people to meet and from within certain countries.
+On dating websites, you usually have to choose a location to start finding people to meet.

 And, in some countries, you cannot search for people in a country other than the one you are in at the moment.

 I think that dating websites impose restrictions to IP's from certain countries (an IP is like a digital address associated with a city and country).

 The good news is that there is a way to change your IP for an IP from another country like the USA or Canada.
 The bad news, however, is that I'm not in the business of telling you how to do that since it may be illegal.